lightninglabs/lightning-dev-site/README.md

 # Lightning Network Daemon Developer Site
 Developer guides and resources for the Lightning Network Daemon

+## Overview

+This repository contains functionality for programmatically pulling guides from the lnd repo, using a Python script and Jinja2 templates to output markdown files, which are the corresponding pages in the fully rendered Jekyll static site.

+Pay special attention to these files:
+- `templates/base.md`: The Jinja2 template fed into the Python
+  script, holding the Jeykll header to be prepended to the guide content pulled from Github.
+The `templates` dir also holds the templates for special cases where for example a dev site-specific footer needs to be appended
+- `update_and_render.sh`: Update local guides to the latest version available
+- `render.py`: The Python script that uses local guides and Jinja template to strip out redundant titles, add page headers/footers, and output Jekyll markdown
+- `deploy.sh`: Build static site from Jekyll markdown and deploy to Google Cloud Platform

+The rest of the files in this repo are the standard Jekyll site files.

 ## Running the site locally

 Install Jekyll: